 2. Use Sawdust or Kitty Litter

-Next you want to pour a dry substance like sawdust or kitty litter on the oil spill and let it soak up the oil.
-The goal here is to pull as much of the oil off the surface of your floor.
+Next, you want to pour a dry substance like sawdust or kitty litter on the oil spill and let it soak up the grease.
+The goal here is to pull as much of the grease off the surface of your floor.

 3. Use Liquid Dish Soap

-Dawn dish soap used to say that they “take grease out of your way.”
-Back in high school, part of my senior year science project was testing how true that was.
+Dawn dish soap used to have the tagline that they “take grease out of your way.”
+In high school, part of my senior year science project tested how true that was.

-I turns out that Dawn works really well at breaking up oil.
+It turns out that Dawn works really well at breaking up oil and grease.
 In fact, it works so well that whenever there’s a major oil spill, volunteers use Dawn to help wash the oil off bird’s feathers.
-Seriously!

-Once the absorbent has been removed, pour Dawn dish soap (or your favorite brand) on the stain, along with enough water to be able to get a good lather.
+Once the absorbent has been removed, pour Dawn dish soap (or your favorite brand of liquid dishwasher detergent) on the stain, along with enough hot water to get a good lather.
 Warmer water will help the soap start to break down the oil faster.

 4. Scrub The Stained Area

-Time to break out the elbow-grease.
-With a metal scrub-brush, steel wool or other heavy-duty brush, scrub the floor until the stain is completely gone.
+Scrub the floor with a metal scrub brush, steel wool, or other stiff brush until the stain is completely gone.

 Pour clean water over the stain and absorb the extra liquid with a mop.
-You’ll likely need to repeat steps 3&4 several times in order to get all of the remaining oil off your floor.
+You’ll likely need to scrub and rinse several times to get the remaining grease off your floor.

 What Cleaners Take Grease Off a Garage Floor?

-There are many different solutions on the market that can help you get rid of grease and oil stains.
-However, the level of efficiency of most products depends on the material of your garage floor.
+There are many different cleaning solutions on the market to help you get rid of grease and oil stains.
+However, how well they work depends on the material of your garage floor.

-If you have opted for cement when designing your garage, the following products will be your go-to solutions in case of a grease stain.
+If you have concrete surfaces in your garage, the following products will be your go-to solution in case of a grease stain.
 Remember, the quicker you address the issue, the less cleaning you will have to do later!

 Industrial grade degreasers are often highly alkaline, aggressive, and affordable.
 Sellers tend to stock them in larger packages such as 55-gallon bottles or packs of six 1-liter bottles.
 If you are using your garage continuously and, due to your numerous projects, your workspace ends up often splattered in oil, this might be the optimal choice for you.

-Using an undiluted industrial-grade degreaser can be quite detrimental to your floor or drive-way.
-Oppositely, manufacturers recommend to create a diluted solution and apply it with a sprayer.
+Using an undiluted industrial-grade degreaser can be detrimental to your floor or driveway.
+Most manufacturers recommend creating a diluted solution and applying it with a sprayer.

 Ensure that the stain is completely covered and leave the solution on the surface long enough to penetrate through the oil.
 Proceed to wash and rinse the concrete with water, preferably using a pump.
-Painted surfaces can report damages after the use of industrial-grade degreasers.
+Painted surfaces can be damaged after using industrial-grade degreasers.

 Eco-friendly degreasers are a milder solution that won’t be as aggressive towards your floor.
-Such products operate on a similar principle as the previous ones, but some characteristics make them preferable.
+These products operate similarly to the previous ones, but some characteristics make them preferable to many people.

 Most of the eco-friendly degreasers on the market are biodegradable, water-based, and non-toxic.
-If your kids tend to walk and play in the garage, eco-friendly degreaser will minimize safety concerns.
-If you don’t tend to stain the floor, particularly often, eco-friendly substances are safer, healthier, and just as useful.
+An eco-friendly degreaser will minimize safety concerns if your kids tend to walk and play in the garage.
+If you don’t tend to stain the floor, eco-friendly substances are often safer, healthier, and just as useful.

-Solvents are among the most potent and common types of chemicals to get rid of just-spilled oil or grease.
-While using powdered laundry soap can seem a cheap home-made remedy, such a trick is famous among NASCAR and racecar mechanics.
+Solvents are among the most potent and common types of chemicals to get rid of fresh oil or grease.
+While powdered laundry soap can seem like a cheap homemade remedy, it’s a well-known trick among NASCAR and racecar mechanics.

-Since the soap might not be as strong as a degreaser, you will need to soak up or absorb as much grease and oil from the stain as possible.
-Moreover, it is not uncommon for the leftover oil to blend with the powder and result in a secondary stain that is even more difficult to remove.
+Since the soap might not be as strong as a degreaser, you will need to soak up or absorb as much grease and oil as possible.
+It’s not uncommon for the leftover oil to blend with the powder, resulting in a secondary stain that is even more difficult to remove.